Solirius/vending-machine-test-java/README.md

 Design a Vending Machine which:

  - Accepts coin values 1, 5, 10, 20, 50
- - Allows the user to select products Coke(27), Pepsi(35), Dr Pepper(45)
+ - Allows the user to select products e.g. Coke(27), Pepsi(35), Dr Pepper(45)
- - Return selected product and remaining change if any
+ - Returns the selected product and remaining change if any
  - Returns change in the lowest number of coins possible

 Complete the implementation of the `ProductVendingMachine` so that it passes the tests included in the codebase.
 Feel free to add more tests if desired.